 “Stop.
 Release your anger first.”
 His nostrils flared, but she said, “Helen.”
 He blinked and his expression cleared, then she explained that Helen would not tolerate Brìghde alone in the stall with her.

 Thus together they finished their pampering of Helen.

-After midday meal, from which both Gaston and Max were absent, though a fuming Emelisse was not, neither Terrwyn’s nor Pierce’s mother would allow their sons to once again accompany Brìghde and William—until Grimme barked at them that they would be going and that they should take their swords.
+After midday meal, from which both Gaston and Max were absent, though a fuming Emelisse was not, Terrwyn’s mother would not allow the boy to once again accompany Brìghde and William—until Grimme barked at her that Terrwyn would be going and that he should take his sword.

-“I did not want to get that battle started,” Brìghde grumped at William, “but it seems I did.”
+“I did not want to get that battle started,” Brìghde grumped at William as they trod down the lane, boys in tow, “but it seems I did.”

 William grimaced in sympathy.

 At supper, Gaston and Max were nearly asleep in their chairs, whilst Terrwyn and Pierce were still ready for more adventures and could barely stay in their seats.